Toll Caps in Privatized Road Networks: The model

-The bad performance of the subgame perfect Nash equilibrium calls for competition regulation.
+The bad performance of the Nash equilibrium calls for competition regulation.
 The regulation policy we focus on is that of a price cap $c\in\R_+$: no firm is allowed to set its toll above the price cap, i.e., $t_i\leq c$ for all $i\in N$.
-Formally, we seek to choose $c$ so as to solve the following three-level optimization problem: